-The human heart is a muscular organ that is about a size of a fist that pumps blood all the way through a set of connections between arteries and veins.
-It is known as the cardiovascular system.
+The human heart is a muscular organ that is about the size of a fist.
+It pumps blood through a set of connections between arteries and veins, known as the cardiovascular system.
 It involves systemic and pulmonary circulation.

-The cardiac cycle attributes to a comprehensive heartbeat from its production to the commencement of the next beat, and so, it comprises of diastole, the systole, and the intervening pause.
+The cardiac cycle attributes to a comprehensive heartbeat from its production to the commencement of the next beat.
+It comprises diastole, the systole, and the intervening pause.
 The occurrence of a cardiac cycle is illustrated by a heart rate, which is naturally indicated as beats per minute.
-That is our heart beats 72 times per minute which states that there are 72 cardiac cycles per minute.
+A healthy human heart beats 72 times per minute which states that there are 72 cardiac cycles per minute.
 The cardiac cycle involves a complete contraction and relaxation of both the atria and ventricles and the cycle last approximately 0.8 seconds.

 Ventricular Filling Stage: In this stage, blood flows from atria into the ventricles.
 It is altogether known as one stage (first and second stage).
 After that, they are three phases that involve the flow of blood to the pulmonary artery from ventricles.